 What if you need to run a workflow analysis on the same group of single entities again and again?
 Selecting the exact same group every time you run a workflow by clicking each row in a table - one at a time - will get tedious very quickly.
 And if your dataset is big, you're likely to make mistakes when trying to choose the exact same subset every time.

-Thankfully, Terra has a built-in way to group single entities together - sets.
-In this part, we'll introduce the idea of sets, and work through two ways to create tables of sets to group data and make it easy to run together.
+Thankfully, Terra has a built-in way to group single entities together in sets.
+In this part, we'll introduce the idea of sets, and work through two ways to create tables of sets to group data that make it easy to run on subsets of data.

 Overview: Running a workflow on groups of single entities

-Say you have hundreds of samples in your data table, but you want to do some testing with just three samples.
-You want to use the same three samples every time, and they're sprinkled throughout the sample table.
-The output will be a single data file for each input:
+You may have hundreds of samples in your data table, but want to do some testing with just a few samples.
+The output will be a single data file for each input.
+You want to use the same three samples every time, but they're sprinkled throughout the sample table.

 Problem: Opening the table and selecting the right three samples each time you do a test run is tedious at best and prone to errors at worst.

-Solution: Defining a set of the samples you want and running on the set is a much more elegant solution.
-For WDLs that accept single entities as input, using sets as input just means the workflow runs multiple times in parallel - once on each entity in the set.
-The outputs will be a distinct output file for each entity, written to the original entity table:
+Solution: Defining a set of the samples you want and running on the set is an elegant solution.
+For WDLs that accept single entities as input, using sets as input means the workflow runs multiple times in parallel - once on each entity in the set.
+The outputs will be distinct output files for each entity, written to the original table.

-Exercise 3.
-1. Create a set the easy way - run a workflow on a data subset
+1. Create a set the easy way: Run a workflow on data subset

-Terra will automatically generate a set when you run a workflow on more than one entities.
+Terra will automatically generate a set when you run a workflow on more than one entities, which will make it nice to run on the same subset again (and again and again).
 Let's see how that works.

 4.1.
-Chose the "Choose specific rows to process" radio button
+Select the "Choose specific rows to process" radio button